hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

 A very special thanks goes to Samsung, whose generous [Samsung Next](https://samsungnext.com/) grant funded a massive chunk of this work.
 Huge thanks to Ricardo and the rest of the Samsung Next team!

 ## Learning More
 To learn more about how Hyperdrive works under the hood, your best bet is to check out the source code on GitHub.
-Our code's currently split across a number of repos, all within the [Hypercore Protocol](https://github.com/hypercore-protocol) organization.
+Our code's currently split across a number of repos, most within the [Hypercore Protocol](https://github.com/hypercore-protocol) organization.
 Here are a few direct links to the stuff we've discussed in this post:
 * [Hyperdrive](https://github.com/hypercore-protocol/hyperdrive)
 * [Hyperdrive Daemon](https://github.com/hypercore-protocol/hyperdrive-daemon)
 * [Hypercore](https://github.com/hypercore-protocol/hypercore)